WIAS-PDELib/ExtendableASGFEM.jl/README.md

 # ExtendableASGFEM

-This package implements the stochastic Galerkin finite element method for certain model problems, including iterative solvers and a posteriori error control in two dimensions.
+This package implements the stochastic Galerkin finite element method for certain two dimensional model problems involving KLE of stochastic coefficients.
+The rather huge systems have a tensorized structure and are solved by iterative solvers.
+A posteriori error estimators steer the spatial and stochastic refinement.

+The spatial discretization is based on the finite element package [ExtendableFEM.jl](https://github.com/WIAS-PDELib/ExtendableFEM.jl)/[ExtendableFEMBase.jl](https://github.com/WIAS-PDELib/ExtendableFEMBase.jl)

 ## Scripts/Examples